Call Mon-Sun:

 • Difficulty urinating

-High-Risk Adverse Effects of Cymbalta
+High-Risk Side Effects of Cymbalta

 Cymbalta use is also associated with several high-risk effects that impact your ability to live a normal life.
 Worse, several of these effects may pose a significant danger to your life.
 When experiencing these concerning effects, it is crucial to seek medical attention immediately: